jdiehl/async-network/README.md

 networking.

-## Installation for Mac OS X
+## Installation

-After compiling the Async Network framework, it can be installed as a shared framework or embedded inside the host application.

-### Compiling the Framework

-1. Open AsyncNetwork.xcodeproj with Xcode 4
-2. Select the AsyncNetwork Scheme
-3. Build an Archive: (Menu) Product -> Archive
-4. Extract the Product: (Organizer - Archives) Distribute... -> Save Build Products
-5. Locate AsyncNetwork.framework inside the exported folder under `Library/Frameworks`
+To compile and install AsyncNetwork, run `makeImage`.
+This will compile two versions of the AsyncNetwork framework: a dynamic framework to be used on Mac OS X and a static framework to be used on iOS or the iOS Simulator.
+The compiled frameworks will be placed into `dist/`

-### Install as Shared Framework
+### Install as Shared Dynamic Framework (Mac OS X)

 1. Copy `AsyncNetwork.framework` to `/Library/Frameworks/`
 2. Add the framework to your project: (Summary of main target) Click "+"" below